 - Porkapalooza is a KCBS-sanctioned competition.
 If you have not already done so, familiarize yourself with the competition rules prior to applying.
 A BBQ team information guide is available for further reference.

-- Porkapalooza is a two-day festival with optional categories (Chef’s Choice, Kids’ Challenge) on Saturday and traditional KCBS categories (Chicken, Ribs, Pork, Beef Brisket) on Sunday.
-KCBS categories are not optional, and all teams must compete in all KCBS categories or else risk disqualification.
+- Porkapalooza is a two-day festival with an optional category on Saturday and traditional KCBS categories (Chicken, Ribs, Pork, Beef Brisket) on Sunday.
+KCBS categories are not optional, and all teams must compete in all KCBS categories.